Amazon HQ2 cities: Here are some of the biggest snubs

 There's a good reason San Antonio didn't make the shortlist.
 In October, it took itself out of the running altogether.

-In a letter to Amazon CEO Jeff Bezos, Mayor Ron Nirenberg said that while San Antonio has a "competitive toolkit of incentives" to offer, "blindly giving the way the farm isn't our style."
+In a letter to Amazon CEO Jeff Bezos, Mayor Ron Nirenberg said that while San Antonio has a "competitive toolkit of incentives" to offer, "blindly giving away the farm isn't our style."

 So the city passed on submitting a formal bid for HQ2.